F5Networks/f5-appsvcs-templates/docs/userguide/json-schema.rst

 This chapter is dedicated to explaining the relationship of schema vs templates.
 FAST makes use of Mustache, JSON schema and JSONPath, therefore FAST may be familiar if you already understand any of these syntaxes.
-Fast combines these technologies to provide a complete templating solution.
+FAST combines these technologies to provide a complete templating solution.
 At the foundation, FAST uses a templating specification called mustache to convert parameters into a fully rendered API body.
 Parameter types can be specified in JSON schema, and are used to validate template inputs when the template is rendered.
 FAST will auto generate a schema for each template based off the template and json-schema provided.
 Schema is generated from template text, combined with definitions, and used to validate template parameters.